tmtabor/tmtabor/content/pages/software.md

 **[GenePattern Notebook](http://genepattern-notebook.org)** is an extension for Jupyter Notebook which bridges the functionality of Jupyter and GenePattern.
-It provides access to hundreds of bioinformatic tools within Jupyter Notebook, all within a friendly user interface.
+It provides access to hundreds of bioinformatic tools in Jupyter Notebook, all with a friendly user interface.

 **[Notebook Repository](https://github.com/genepattern/notebook-repository)** is a